thegetty/quire-docs/content/documentation/page-content.md

 ```

 {{< q-class "box tip" >}}
 - Quire includes one pre-defined class called "backmatter".
-This is typically used to wrap bibliographies, appendices and other related content at the end of an article or page, and will style them to match the default footnote styling.
+This is typically used to wrap bibliographies, appendices, and other related content at the end of an article or page, and will style them to match the default footnote styling.
     ```
-    {{</* q-class "bsckmatter" */>}} ...
+    {{</* q-class "backmatter" */>}} ...
     {{</* /q-class */>}}
     ```
 {{< /q-class >}}